Prison literature: Notable examples of prison literature

-E. E. Cummings 1922 autobiographical novel The Enormous Room was written while imprisoned by the French during World War I on the charge of expressing anti-war sentiments in private letters home.
+E. E. Cummings 1922 autobiographical novel The Enormous Room was written while he was imprisoned by the French during World War I on the charge of expressing anti-war sentiments in private letters home.
 Adolf Hitler wrote his autobiographical and political ideology book Mein Kampf while he was imprisoned after the Beer Hall Putsch in November 1923.
 The Italian Marxist theorist Antonio Gramsci wrote much of his work while imprisoned by the fascist government of Mussolini during the 1930s; this was later published as Prison Notebooks, and contained his influential theory of cultural hegemony.
 Jawaharlal Nehru wrote the letters that were later published as Glimpses of World History whilst being in prison between 1930 and 1933.

 Fernand Braudel wrote The Mediterranean and the Mediterranean World in the Age of Philip II whilst being held at a POW camp near Lübeck, Germany, until the end of WWII.

-In 1942 Jean Genet wrote his first novel Our Lady of the Flowers while in prison near Paris, scrawled on scraps of paper.
+In 1942, Jean Genet wrote his first novel Our Lady of the Flowers while in prison near Paris, scrawled on scraps of paper.
 Dietrich Bonhoeffer wrote Letters and Papers from Prison whilst at Tegel Prison in 1943.
 Nigerian author Ken Saro-Wiwa was executed while in prison, and wrote Sozaboy, about a young naïve imprisoned soldier.

 Iranian author Mahmoud Dowlatabadi wrote the 500-page Missing Soluch while imprisoned without pen or paper, entirely in his head, then copied it down within 70 days after his release.
 Albert Speer wrote his two memoirs Inside the Third Reich and Spandau: The Secret Diaries while incarcerated at Spandau prison.

-Aleksandr Solzhenitsyn did some of his writing while imprisoned by the Soviet Union.
+The Soviet author Aleksandr Solzhenitsyn writings are informed by his periods of imprisonment.
 He won the Nobel Prize in 1970.
 Letter from Birmingham Jail is an open letter by Martin Luther King Jr. written in 1963 from City Jail, Birmingham, Alabama.
 Soul on Ice is a memoir and collection of essays by Eldridge Cleaver, written in Folsom State Prison in 1965.
 Behrouz Boochani authored No Friend But the Mountains (2018) by using a mobile phone to send thousands of text messages during his incarceration by the Australian government on Manus Island.

 A number of postcolonial texts are based on the author's experiences in prison.
 Nigerian author Chris Abani’s book of poetry Kalakuta Republic is based on his experiences in prison.
 Pramoedya Ananta Toer wrote the Buru Quartet while in prison in Indonesia.
 Kenyan author Ngũgĩ wa Thiong'o's prison diary titled Detained: A Prisoner's Diary was published in 1981.
 Nelson Mandela's Long Walk to Freedom (1994) is about his 28-years of prison, from which he was released in 1990.

 Some examples of female prison writers include Madame Roland (Paris, 1793), Krystyna Wituska (Berlin, 1942-44), Nawal El Saadawi (Egypt, 1981), Joan Henry (England, 1951), Caesarina Kona Makhoere (South Africa, 1976-82), Vera Figner (Russia, 1883–1904), Béatrice Saubin (Malaysia, 1992-90), Precious Bedell (New York, 1980-99), and Lady Constance Lytton (England, 1910).